openstates/openstates-scrapers/docs/api.legislators.rst

     Filter by name
 ``chamber``
     Filter by legislator's chamber, i.e. 'upper' or 'lower'.
+``active``
+    Restrict the search to currently-active legislators (the default) - 'true' or 'false'.
 ``term``
     Filter by legislators who served during a certain term.
 ``district``
     Filter by legislative district.
 ``party``
-    Filter by the legislator's party, e.g. 'Democrat' or 'Republican'.
+    Filter by the legislator's party, e.g. 'Democratic' or 'Republican'.

 URL format
 ----------